TaoK/PoorMansTSqlFormatter/README.txt

-    aspects of the original T-SQL code structure: for example, it cannot represent a comment inside an "INNER JOIN" compound keyword, like "inner/*test*/join". such specific situations will result in information loss during parsing: the comment in this case will be moved to after the compound keyword. (such issues are flagged in the formatted SQL)
+    aspects of the original T-SQL code structure: for example, it cannot represent a comment inside an "INNER JOIN" compound keyword, like "inner/*test*/join". such specific situations will result in information loss during parsing: the comment in this case will be moved to after the compound keyword, so the original ordinal position of the comment is lost. (and such issues are flagged in the formatted SQL)

  - DDL parsing is VERY coarse, the bare minimum to display ordered table column and procedure parameter declarations.